eastmad/Swiss-Army-Knife/README.md

 and you will see the simple result at http://localhost:4567/hi

 So looking at the code and the result, you will guess that:

+1. We wrote some code to respond to the request 'GET /hi'
+2. The Sinatra default port must be 4567

+One other thing.
+If you just browse http://localhost:4567, Sinatra provides a nice error page.